hkhanr/Friend_or_Foe_SLAM/README.md

 3. Navigate to Friend_or_Foe_SLAM directory and do the following:

 Copy the "Adv_database" and "Deciever_code" folders and paste them in ORB_SLAM folder.
-Also replace the files in "include" directory of ORB-SLAM and with that of Friend_or_Foe_SLAM directory.
+Also replace the files in "include" directory of ORB-SLAM with that of Friend_or_Foe_SLAM directory.

 All the necessary modification are done.
 Now we need to build the ORB-SLAM again.